Leaders are you having only BAU (Business as usual) conversations with your teams?

 With the current VUCA and BANI world teams and leaders need new conversations.

-Below I elaborate on the essential moves you need to make with your teams.
+Below I elaborate on the essential moves you need to make with your teams to avoid poor teamwork or failed teamwork.
 Conversations that will lead to good health and thriving for both individuals and the team.

 Disclaimer ahead: A team is not a group of people working together.